junjielyu13/-ESP8266-CCS811-ThingSpeak/README.md

 ![harware2](assets/foto_2-1.png) ![harware3](assets/foto_2-2.png)

-It can be easily seen that when we use a lighter close to the CCS811 air detector, the value displayed by arduino changes
+It can be easily seen that when we use a lighter close to the CCS811 air detector, the value displayed by arduino changes.

 ## Service Structure